Opinion | Democrats forcing Mueller to testify could sabotage the case for impeachment

-The decision to subpoena Special Counsel Robert Mueller to testify before the House Judiciary and House intelligence committees this week represents a Hail Mary pass for congressional Democrats.
+The decision to subpoena former special counsel Robert Mueller to testify before the House Judiciary and Intelligence committees this week represents a Hail Mary pass for congressional Democrats.
 It comes after earlier congressional efforts to publicize his findings have fizzled and polls show that public support for impeachment may be waning.

 The reason House Democrats have subpoenaed Mueller is apparent.
-Few citizens have read all of Mueller’s 448-page report, detailing his findings about Russian interference in the 2016 election and the 10 alleged episodes of obstruction of justice by President Trump.
+Few Americans have read all of Mueller’s 448-page report detailing his findings about Russian interference in the 2016 election and the 10 alleged episodes of obstruction of justice by Trump.

-That Mueller can shape public perceptions is well documented: After Mueller’s brief public press statement on May 29 about his report, several Democrat presidential candidates immediately endorsed impeachment efforts.
+That Mueller can shape public perceptions is well documented: After Mueller’s brief public press statement on May 29 about his report, several Democratic presidential candidates immediately endorsed impeachment efforts.

 However, Mueller’s stated position that he will not testify to anything beyond what is contained in his written report injects serious risk to the success of the Democrats’ strategy.
 "There has been discussion about an appearance before Congress.
 Any testimony from this office would not go beyond our report," Mueller said on May 29.